Community Outreach Programmes

 Eligibility Criteria?

-We are welcoming applications from individuals who:
+Applications are welcome from individuals who:

 - Are no longer in school and interested in re-entering education and/or upskilling